-- Conducting surveillance of media outlets to track tobacco use prevention and control messages in target communities. - Reporting the number of civic meetings, presentations, and community events conducted to educate and discuss the dangers of tobacco use and exposure. - Reporting attendance of meetings and participating in committee work groups of the Coalition for a Tobacco-Free Alabama and local drug/tobacco prevention coalitions, committees, or task forces. - Demonstrating financial accountability by providing accurate and timely submission of monthly budget reports that follow the grant budget guidelines and plans submitted in the application. - Reporting the number of youth served through the YEP!
-Student program, LifeSkills Training Curriculum and the N-O-T Program. - If selected, participating in project evaluation and administering pre- and post-test instruments for LifeSkills Training and program activities.
+- Conducting surveillance of media outlets to track tobacco use prevention and control messages in target communities. - Reporting the number of civic meetings, presentations, and community events conducted to educate and discuss the dangers of tobacco use and exposure. - Reporting attendance of meetings and participating in committee work groups of the Coalition for a Tobacco Free Alabama and local drug/tobacco prevention coalitions, committees, or task forces. - Demonstrating financial accountability by providing accurate and timely submission of monthly budget reports that follow the grant budget guidelines and plans submitted in the application. - Reporting the number of youth served through the YEP!
+Student program, LifeSkills Training Curriculum and the N-O-T Program.